 With this post, I’m trying to explore the education system in India, the way it has changed over the years and various government policies as well as schemes implemented for the improvement of this system.
 A lot of non-profit organisations have played a major role.
 I have also referred to data points that bring out the crisis our country is facing in the education sector; the draft National Education Policy (NEP) 2019 and the impact it can create.

 Education has always been one of the bigger challenges the country has been facing since a long time.
 In India, education has come a long way since the ancient times, traditional system falling apart after the colonial rule began and implementation of a new and foreign system over it.
 It has thus remained a luxury for most part of the early 1900s controlled by the British, accessible only by the most privileged class.
-After independence, in late 1900s, education always remained in government’s focus and a lot of work has been done to improve the condition of education, educational infrastructures, framing of policies and laws and making education a fundamental right.
-Yet, much more work is required.
+After independence, in late 1900s, education always remained in government’s focus.
+A lot of work has been done to improve the condition of education, educational infrastructures, framing of policies and laws and making education a fundamental right.
+Yet, we need much more.

-The first program that was developed majorly for Education was the District Primary Education Program (DPEP).
+District Primary Education Program (DPEP) was the first program for Education.
 The objective of the program was to universalise the primary education.
 It went on to create several educational infrastructure all over the country which was a huge success.
 The other pioneering program was the Sarva Shiksha Abhiyan which focussed on the age group of 6-14 years old and the ways to uplift their educational status.
 During this period, much emphasis was given to make changes in the way things were running at the primary or ‘elementary’ level.
-A sub-program within it, Padhe Bharat, Badhe Bharat was launched to improve comprehensive reading, writing and mathematical skills of children in class 1 and 2.
+A sub-program within it, Padhe Bharat, Badhe Bharat was launched.
+This was to improve comprehensive reading, writing and mathematical skills of children in class 1 and 2.

 In its Millennium Development Goals (MDG) assessment in 2015, UNDP stated that India has made significant progress in universalising primary education, and is moderately on track to achieve this goal.
 Enrolment and completion rates of girls in primary school have improved and are catching up with those of boys (not sure why is that a benchmark), as are elementary completion rates.
 However, UNDP cautions about the large numbers of children still out of school and failing to complete primary education.

-Even with a number of steps taken by the government, there is a huge difference between the reported figures and the reality of the situation.
+Even with a number of steps taken by the government, there is a huge difference between the reported figures and the reality.
 Schools across the country, especially in the rural areas, are facing a major learning crisis.
-Less than 45% of children in Grade 5 know what they were taught in Grade 2 or before while 25 million students fail to cope up with their classes and suffer from severe learning deficiencies.
-There are several factors which have led to these figures but it can be broadly identified into:
+Less than 45% of children in Grade 5 know what the teacher was teaching in Grade 2 or before.
+While 25 million students fail to cope up with their classes and suffer from severe learning deficiencies.
+There are several factors which led to these figures but we can broadly identify them into:

 - Gaps in curriculum